TechnologyConversations/technologyconversations.github.io/README.md

 ## Getting started updating the BDD Assistant page

-To get you started you can simply clone the [technologyconversations.github.io](https://github.com/TechnologyConversations/technologyconversations.github.io) repository and install the dependencies:
+If you want to help with the product page, you can simply clone the [technologyconversations.github.io](https://github.com/TechnologyConversations/technologyconversations.github.io) repository and install the dependencies:

 ### Cloning